cgero-msft/textanalytics/no-code examples/OCRwithTAandExcel/ReadMe.md

 ### Step 6
 - Enter Text Anlaytics in the new step.
 - If you don't have a connection, select Create new connection then enter the information to create a new Text Analytics connection.

-...Connection Name: enter the name of the Text Analytics Resource you created in the Azure Portal.
+   Connection Name: enter the name of the Text Analytics Resource you created in the Azure Portal.
 In this example, I had created a resource called TAforPowerAutomate.

-...Account Key: Copy the value from Key1 field (see the Pre-requisites section above)

-...Site URL: copy the value from Endpoint field
+   2Account Key: Copy the value from Key1 field (see the Pre-requisites section above) Site URL: copy the value from Endpoint field

 Selec Text Analytics' key phrase function.
 Add en for English (you can choose other languages as well).